ricdikulous/imx-unity-game-lessons/lessons/09-Setting-Up-Smart-Contract Permissions:Granting-the-Minter-Role/README.md

 ## Environment File Update and Script Creation

 ### Step 1: Update Environment File
+You can find a copy of our [permission project folder here](../lessons/09-Setting-Up-Smart-Contract Permissions:Granting-the-Minter-Role/permission)
 Include the `PRIVATE_KEY` of your minting wallet and the `CONTRACT_ADDRESS` of your NFT contract in your `.env` file.

  - Remember to securely handle the `PRIVATE_KEY`